niplav/site/pipe_rings.md

 ### Crawl a Website

-This also works for creating a list of links that start from a given webpage (albeit only partially and not completely reliably).
+This also works for creating a list of links that start from a given web page (albeit only partially and not completely reliably).

 The code for this is quite straightforward:

 	#!/usr/bin/env rc

-	# download a webpage and extract all links in it
+	# download a web page and extract all links in it
 	fn getl {
 		while(true)
 		{